open-telemetry/oteps/text/0152-telemetry-schemas.md

   and we want to make our telemetry match the newly introduced conventions.

-- In an observability system there may simultaneously exist telemetry sources that produce data that confirms to different telemetry schemas because different sources evolve at a different pace and are implemented and controlled by different entities.
+- In an observability system there may simultaneously exist telemetry sources that produce data that conforms to different telemetry schemas because different sources evolve at a different pace and are implemented and controlled by different entities.